 To obtain a Doctor of Jurisprudence degree, students must comply with the degree requirements of The Law Schools and the rules of the Committee of Bar Examiners of the State Bar of California.
 Required courses must be completed in the prescribed order.
-In order to graduate, students must attain a 70.0 cumulative grade point average (GPA) with a minimum of 90 credits of study, and be in good financial standing.
+In order to graduate, students must attain a 70.0 (72.00 for students first enrolling September 1st, 2025 and beyond) cumulative grade point average (GPA) with a minimum of 90 credits of study, and be in good financial standing.
 MCL's credit definition is one credit equals one hour of in-class instruction and three hours of outside-of-class work and study, per week, for 15 weeks or its equivalent.
 See Course Catalog